-Denver has endless options for hiking, but if you want a quick, heart-thumping workout, find it at one of the many sets of stairs around town.
+Denver has endless options for hiking, but if you want a quick, heart-thumping workout with a definitive start and finish, find it at one of the many sets of stairs around town.

 Red Rocks Amphitheater